-You can take a guided tour to see features including the largest public conifer collection in the southern hemisphere including Wollemi pines, the peaceful Japanese garden and stunning Conservatory.
-Breathe in the perfume of the traditional herb garden and visit the Tasmanian Community Food Garden.
-See rare plants from Macquarie Island in the sub-Antarctic plant house and stroll along historic Arthur Wall, designed to be internally heated to grow exotic plants in Tasmania’s cool climate.
+Living collections include the largest public conifer collection in the southern hemisphere, the peaceful Japanese garden and stunning Conservatory.
+Breathe in the perfume of the traditional herb garden and visit the Tasmanian Community Food Garden (Pete’s Patch).
+See rare plants from Macquarie Island in the Subantarctic Plant House and stroll along historic Arthur Wall, designed to be internally heated to grow exotic plants in Tasmania’s cool climate.

 The Botanical Shop has a range of local crafts and giftware including Gin and honey that are produced onsite.
 Succulent Restaurant is open for lunch and Sprout cafe offers visitors smaller snacks, coffee and refreshments.

 Aboriginal Culture Adventure Australian Tourism Accreditation Birdwatching Carpark Caters for challenges with learning and communication Caters for limited mobility Coach Parking Free Wifi International Nature & Wildlife Restaurant Walk Walks Wheelchair access